Michael Pernick, voting rights lawyer, to seek Kaminsky's Senate seat

 A Democratic voting rights attorney announced Wednesday he’s running to succeed Sen. Todd Kaminsky in a key State Senate district in Nassau County.

-Michael Pernick, 33, an NAACP lawyer who also has served on the county ethics board, has focused on voting rights and redistricting issues around the nation, his campaign said.
+Michael Pernick, 33, who worked for the NAACP Legal Defense Fund and who also has served on the county ethics board, has focused on voting rights and redistricting issues around the nation, his campaign said.
 Kaminsky (D-Long Beach) announced in February he won’t seek reelection after representing the 9th Senate District, which covers much of the southwest corner of Nassau, since May 2016.

 "I’ve traveled the country ensuring our most sacred right as citizens in a democracy — the right to vote — is accessible to all," said Pernick, a Rockville Centre resident.
 "Now I’m running for the State Senate because I’m ready to fight for my community.
 I understand the challenges we face, from sky-high property taxes to unmanageable health care costs.
 I’m ready to dig in and do the hard work to get real results for the South Shore."